Alleycat Rock: Female Boss: Cast

-Background
+Production

 Alleycat Rock: Female Boss was designed by Nikkatsu to compete with Toei's Delinquent Boss series, which, in turn, had been inspired by Roger Corman's early outlaw biker film, The Wild Angels (1966).
 Nikkatsu also meant the film to showcase the popular singer Akiko Wada, and to appeal to her young audience.
 Co-star Meiko Kaji, however, attracted the most audience attention, and she became the star of the remaining episodes in the Alleycat Rock series.
 Nikkatsu regarded Alleycat Rock: Female Boss as a prototype for a new direction for the studio and its success ensured the studio's move towards youth-oriented action films.

 Director Hasebe and cult screenwriter-director Atsushi Yamatoya wrote the script to Alleycat Rock: Female Boss.
 Because of the film's low budget, the studio gave Hasebe and Yamatoya more creative freedom than was generally the case for Nikkatsu's staff at this time.
 Of the distinctive look of Alleycat Rock: Female Boss, Hasebe recalled, "I tried to infuse those movies with the culture of the time.
 I spent a lot of time visiting places where people hung out.
 At the time, protest songs were popular, so I included them in the soundtrack.
 I remember, one day I noticed a big fuss near the west entrance of Shinjuku station.
 Activists were gathering and protesting against the US-Japanese Security Treaty.
 These people were like the hippies in the States.
 I found them interesting.
 Cinematic.
 I wanted my film to be this modern."

-Critical appraisal
+Reception

 The Weissers, in their Japanese Cinema Encyclopedia: The Sex Films, judge Alleycat Rock: Female Boss to be better than Toei's Delinquent Boss series, with which it was meant to compete, and call the series, "a prime example of sexually oriented-action movies, five excellent entries over a two year period".
 The style of the series, according to the Weissers, is "Ultra-chic, yet surprisingly grim".
 Allmovie writes that Alleycat Rock: Female Boss is "Good-looking and fast-paced".

-Availability
+Home media

 Alleycat Rock: Female Boss was released theatrically in Japan on May 2, 1970.
 It was released on DVD on December 8, 2006.